HomeDev GuideAPI Reference

 This code searches the index for objects that implement ISearchContent or are of types A or B. The code filters objects that have a field named SearchTitle with a value that starts with "A".

 Objects that implement ISearchContent have such a field, but A and B may not.
-If they do not, the filter does not match, and instances of A and B are not returned.
+If they do not, the filter does not match and does not return instances of A and B.

 However, if instances of A and B have such a field, the search engine does not care why they have it.
 That is, the engine does not care about the fact that A and B do not have ISearchContent.SearchTitle.
 The type filtering is separate, so as long as A and B have a string field named SearchTitle, the search engine can filter on it.